prownd/systemd-manage/README.md

 It can be providing functions such as service management, user sessions, configuration file modification, log queries, performance analysis and process management, etc.
 Graphic interface operation, simple and convenient service management.

-# Deploy and Install
+# Build Deploy and Install
-Use qmake for compilation, configuration, and installation
+Use qmake for compile build, configuration, and installation

 ```bash
 1. qmake